dhermes/bezier/docs/abi/surface.rst

                                              double *nodes_c, \
                                              double *nodes_d)

-   Subdivides a B |eacute| surface into four sub-surfaces that cover the original surface.
+   Subdivides a B |eacute| zier surface into four sub-surfaces that cover the original surface.
 See :meth:`.Surface.subdivide` for more details